BCLibraries/burns-exhibits/content/jane-jacobs/2-Dark-Age-Ahead-narrative-page.md

 - self-policing by the learned professions

 Jacobs comments that it may seem surprising that she does not single out such obvious and outward failings as racism, environmental destruction, crime, political distrust, and income inequality.
 She contends that they are symptomatic of breakdowns in the fundamental domains she analyzes.

+In the opening line of *Dark Age Ahead*, Jacobs characterizes it as “both a gloomy and a hopeful book”:

+<blockquote>A culture is unsalvageable if stabilizing forces themselves become ruined and irrelevant.
+This is what I fear for our own culture, and what I have written this cautionary book in hopeful  expectation that time remains for corrective actions. —*Dark Age Ahead*, p.
+24</blockquote>

 Jacobs is particularly critical of trends in higher education that have been turning it into a credentialing process for the sake of economic efficiency rather than preparation for participation in civil society.
 “Nurturing and instructing human beings in a complex culture demands redundancy of mentors and examples,” she observes, adding: “Redundancy is expensive but indispensable.”